nurrony/dotfiles/README.md

 dotfiles
 ---------
-My dotfiles :smile: for Zsh Ubuntu Linux
+My dotfiles :smile: for Zsh Ubuntu Linux.
+Clone the repository and Run `setup.sh` to setup some initial requirements